Fall Paving Projects Start October 1st in Lima

 The City of Lima’s fall paving program starts tomorrow October 1st.

 They hope to have all the paving done by the end of October weather permitting.
-You can find the list of streets at the city's website.
+You can find the list of streets on the city's website.